What is an LEI?

 The Legal Entity Identifier (LEI) provides a standardized, consistent way to identify legal entities involved in financial market activities.
 Each LEI connects to essential reference information enabling clear and unique identification, thus improving transparency and reducing ambiguity in financial transactions worldwide.

-Established following the 2008 financial crisis, the LEI system addresses the critical need for improved counterparty identification and risk management.
-Endorsed by the G20 and overseen by the Regulatory Oversight Committee (ROC), the system aims to enhance market stability by providing a universal standard for tracking financial transactions across different markets and jurisdictions.
+Established following the 2008 financial crisis, the LEI system addresses the critical need for improved counterparty: The other party to a transaction (e.g., a bank, fund, or company) that enters into the financial agreement with you. identification and risk management.
+Endorsed by the G20 and overseen by the Regulatory Oversight Committee (ROC: ROC (Regulatory Oversight Committee) — an international group of public authorities providing oversight of the LEI system.), the system aims to enhance market stability by providing a universal standard for tracking financial transactions across different markets and jurisdiction: The country or legal area whose laws and regulations apply to an entity or activity..

 Key Characteristics of the LEI: